johnatanebonilla/HClass/README.md

 The script further classifies existential uses of "haber" in the `haber_ex_norm_plur_yt.xlsx` file into the following categories:

 1. **Normative Use of "Haber"**: These are instances where the use of "haber" follows the normative grammar rules of Spanish.
    - **Pluralization Norm**: According to standard Spanish grammar, "haber" in existential constructions should always be in the singular form, regardless of the plurality of the subject.
-For example, "hay libros en la mesa" (correct) vs. "hay libros en la mesa" (incorrect if pluralized).
+For example, "hay libros en la mesa".

 2. **Non-Normative Pluralized Use of "Haber"**: These are instances where "haber" is incorrectly pluralized in existential constructions, which is non-normative in Spanish.
    - Examples include "habían libros en la mesa" instead of "había libros en la mesa".